tino-onit/tino-onit.github.io/_posts/2025-02-24-Upgrade-PanOS-Devices.md

     **This will cause an HA failover.
 Production traffic is now going through Primary firewall with new software installed.**
     **Verify all applications are working as expected**

-2. Upgrade Secondary firewall ( Device > Software )
+2. Upgrade Secondary firewall ( Device > Software ) _refresh might be needed_
     - Download 9.0.0
     - Install 9.0.0
     - Reboot

-3. Verify commits in CLI > 'show jobs all'
+3. Verify commits in CLI with `show jobs all` then
     - Download 9.0.8
     - Install 9.0.8
     - Reboot

-4. Verify commits in CLI > 'show jobs all'
+4. Verify commits in CLI with `show jobs all` again

-5. Run the following command to make Secondary firewall functional again: > request high-availability state functional
+5. Run the following command to make Secondary firewall functional again: `request high-availability state functional`

 6. This concludes upgrade on the Secondary firewall.